 FACT: Abusers act deliberately and with forethought.
 Abusers choose whom to abuse.
-For example, an abuser will selectively batter his wife but not his boss.
+For example, an abuser will selectively batter their partner but not their boss.

 MYTH: Domestic violence is bad but it happens else elsewhere.
 It doesn’t happen in my community, my neighborhood, my culture, my religion, or my congregation.